shreyatrivedi26/Antarctic-SIT-Relationships.github.io/README.md

    <img src="https://github.com/user-attachments/assets/11be8ebc-3a64-441d-a610-ee6ef7ed65b7" alt="[Predicted_Vs_Actual_SIT]" style="width: 45%;"/>
 </div>

--- The atmospheric indices are independent of each other (No Multicollinearity).
+-- The atmospheric indices are independent of each other (No Multicollinearity). <br>
 -- The empirical model shows reasonable skill at predicting SIT during Advance Season using five selected atmospheric indrices as the predictors.

 **REGRESSION AND RESIDUAL PLOTS:**